 Before classes start you must pay a registration deposit, familiarize yourself with the course schedule and, once you've received your personal registration date from Enrolment Services, register for courses via the Student Service Centre (SSC).

 Please note that some courses meet for both terms of the winter session, while others meet just in the first or second term.
 Be sure to register for both terms, right away — on, or as close as possible, to your registration date.

 Sign up for a UBC orientation session

-When you arrive in September, you can sign up for one of the orientation sessions held across UBC.
-Parents may want to attend the parent orientation.
-The university also offers a wide range of online resources to help you get set up.
+When you arrive in September, you can participate in one of the orientation events held across UBC.
+The university also offers a wide range of resources to help you get set up.
 Here are a few to check out:

 Get set up at the School of Music